 The Raiders have now scored 155 points during a three-game win streak over Yale, Holy Cross and Georgetown.
 They currently own a 4-3 overall record with a 2-0 Patriot League mark, good enough for a three-way tie atop the conference with Lafayette and Lehigh.
 Georgetown is now 3-5 overall and 0-2 in the PL.

-Colgate travels to Lewisburg, Pennsylvania next week to face the Bucknell Bison, while Georgetown plays Lafayette under the lights in Easton, Pennsylvania on Saturday night.
+Colgate travels to Lewisburg, Pennsylvania next week to face the Bucknell Bison, while Georgetown plays Lafayette in Easton, Pennsylvania on Saturday night.